antoniofelices/template-landing-page-mf/README.md

 ## Description
 Tasca 1.2

 A landing page.
-Three versions: Vainilla, Sass, TailwindCSS.
+Three versions: Vanilla, Sass, TailwindCSS.
 Each version has its own branch.

 ## Technologies
 - HTML.